snumrl/WAD/README.md

 ## Abstract

-This codes is about the research "Walking Assistive Device"
+This code is about the research "Walking Assistive Device"

 ## How to install